Additional COVID-19 cases in Iowa, additional deaths confirmed

 Additional COVID-19 cases in Iowa, additional deaths confirmedWritten by Theresa Rose on May 5, 2020

 DES MOINES – Tuesday, the Iowa Department of Public Health (IDPH) has been notified of 408 additional positive cases for a total of 10,111 positive cases.
+Henry County now has 37 cases, Louisa County 279, Washington County 149, Des Moines County 21, Lee County 16, Van Buren County 8 and Jefferson County 6.
 There have been an additional 3,000 negative tests for a total of 50,458 negative tests to date, which includes testing reported by the State Hygienic Lab and other labs.

 According to IDPH, an additional 19 deaths were also reported, 407 are currently hospitalized, and 3,572 Iowans have recovered.
 At this time, 1 in 52 Iowans have already been tested.